Jericho synagogue: After the 1995 Oslo Accords

 After the 1995 Oslo Accords, control of the site was given to the Palestinian Authority (PA).
 It was agreed that free access to the site would continue and it would be adequately protected.
 The PA has deployed a special security force to protect it.

-At the beginning of the Al-Aqsa Intifada the site became a source of conflict.
-On the night of 12 October 2000, vandals entered and desecrated the building, damaging the private house on top of the ancient mosaic.
-Later, the PA repaired the damage.
+At the beginning of the Second Intifada the site became a source of conflict.
+On the night of 12 October 2000, vandals entered and desecrated the building, damaging the house on top of the ancient mosaic.
 The Torah scroll stored at the synagogue was rescued from the fire which had been started and was taken to Mevo'ot Yericho.

 In 2005, the synagogue was open to visits, including by Israeli Jews, after the synagogue was restored by the Municipality of Jericho.
 Such visits, coordinated between the local Palestinian authorities and the Israel Defense Forces, were initially allowed once every month, in order to conduct prayer services.

 Since July 2007, Jewish prayer services in the Jericho synagogue have been allowed once every week.